 Alberta: Ghost Towns in Canada’s Badlands

-Hoodoos, Ghost Towns, and Dinosaur Bones: Exploring the Canadian Badlands
+Hoodoos, Ghost Towns, and Dinosaur Bones: Exploring Alberta’s Badlands

 By Jennifer Merrick

 Before this trip, I had no idea this type of landscape existed in Canada.
-But not only do we discover an extraordinary Badland terrain, we also find a family adventure of a lifetime filled with dinosaur bones, ghost towns and abandoned mines.
+But not only do we discover an extraordinary Badlands terrain, but we also find a family adventure of a lifetime filled with dinosaur bones, ghost towns, and abandoned mines.

 A view from a T-Rex’s mouth

 Our first stop is Drumheller, a former coal-mining town, located about 80 miles east of Calgary.
 The dinosaurs are impossible to miss.
 Not only are replicas of these prehistoric creatures on every street corner, but the town also boasts the world’s largest T-Rex.

 At 85-feet tall, it is four times the size of the real thing and towers above the Badland town, guarding it with its fierce teeth.
 We climb up the stairs into the giant lizard’s jaw to get a dinosaur-eyed view.
 Back on the ground, the kids are thrilled to slide down the monster’s toe.

 Five miles away, along Highway 10, is the Rosedale Suspension Bridge.
 We venture across the swaying cables to hike amongst the mystical Badland hills, whose banded layers changed colors before our eyes.
 Further down the highway on East Coulee Drive are the Willow Creek Hoodoos.